 In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory.
 The amended guidance requires entities to measure inventory at the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
-The requirement would replace the current lower of cost or market evaluation.
+The requirement replaces the current lower of cost or market evaluation.
 Accounting guidance is unchanged for inventory measured using last-in, first-out ("LIFO") or the retail method.
-The amended guidance will be effective for fiscal years beginning after December 15, 2016, and interim periods within fiscal years beginning after December 15,

-2017.
-The amended guidance should be applied prospectively with earlier application permitted.
+The amended guidance was effective for fiscal years beginning after December 15, 2016, and interim periods within fiscal years beginning after December 15, 2017.
+The amended guidance is to be applied prospectively and early adoption was permitted.
 The adoption of ASU 2015-11 did not have a material effect on our financial statements.